 You and your spouse will each need to present photo identification.
 Your passport is best.
 If you don’t have a passport, use a separate form of photo identification for the interview.
 The U.S. citizen or permanent resident spouse usually presents a driver’s license.

-Your spouse will need to bring the original proof of U.S. citizenship status (a birth certificate, naturalization certificate, or passport) or permanent resident status (a green card or stamp in his or her passport).
+Your U.S. spouse will need to bring the original proof of U.S. citizenship status (a birth certificate, naturalization certificate, or passport) or permanent resident status (a green card or stamp in his or her passport).

 Has anything important in your life changed since filing the adjustment of status paperwork?
-If, for example, you or your spouse have a new or different job, bring a letter from the new employer and copies of recent pay stubs.
+If, for example, you or your spouse have a new or different job, you should bring a letter from the new employer and copies of recent pay stubs.
 (Of course, your spouse’s income still needs to be high enough to deal with the affidavit of support requirements.
-If it has gone down, you, the immigrant, may be able to help by bringing proof that you are now working in the United States.)
+If it has gone down, you, the immigrant, might be able to help by bringing proof that you are now working in the United States.)

 And even if nothing has changed, prove that fact with a recent pay stub showing that the financial sponsor is still bringing in the income.

-The interview is the most important opportunity for the USCIS officer to decide whether your marriage is “for real.”
+The interview is the most important opportunity for the USCIS officer to decide whether your marriage is bona fide, or “for real.”
 The documents you show are important factors in this decision.
 They should show that you and your spouse’s lives are intertwined and that you trust each other with your financial and personal matters.